fabfoundation/fab16/programme.md

                 A short term intervention, three days, which will highlight local and international experiences and Fab City prototypes.
 It will include exhibits, tours of local Fab Labs and fabricating workshops.<br>
                 "
 program: ""
-img_programmation: "assets/img/programmation.jpg"
+img_programmation: "assets/img/programmation-1.jpg"
 pdf_programmation: "assets/downloads/FAB16_FABCITYSummit_PROGRAMMATION.pdf"
 pdf_programmation_text: "Download PDF"
+afterimg1: "<strong style='font-size:22px;'>See the FAB16 program in detail :</strong>"
+afterimglink1: "<a href='https://fab16.sched.com/' target='_blank' class='btn btn-primary btn-md'>FAB16 program</a>"
-afterimg: "You will be able to follow the full schedule details, links, tutors, registration and much more, by registering on our online platform here :"
+afterimg2: "<span>You will be able to follow the full schedule details, links, tutors, registration and much more, by registering on our online platform here :</span>"
-afterimglink: "<a href='https://live.fablabs.io/' target='_blank'>live.fablabs.io</a>"
+afterimglink2: "<a href='https://live.fablabs.io/' target='_blank' class='btn btn-primary btn-md'>live.fablabs.io</a>"
 afterimgcol1: "<br>
             This year, we are hoping to encourage more local engagement during FAB16 with the FAB16 Hubs!
 Below is a list of the participating FAB16 Hubs.
 If there will be local programming at one of the Hubs and they have shared that with us, you will find it by clicking on their name.
 We ask everyone to keep safety above all else and be mindful of the COVID-19 restrictions in their location.
             <br><br>